×

 All about Epidosite and Greenschist Properties

 Know all about Epidosite and Greenschist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Greenschist belongs to Metamorphic Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Greenschist is Foliated, Platy.
 Epidosite appears Dull and Soft and Greenschist appears Layered and Shiny.
-The luster of Epidosite is not available while that of Greenschist is shiny.
+The luster of Epidosite is while that of Greenschist is shiny.
 Epidosite is available in black, brown, light to dark grey colors whereas Greenschist is available in dark greenish - grey, green colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Greenschist are blackboards, manufacture of tools, writing slates.